Skip to main content

-If you choose to support our Exeter Forever Endowment Fund, gifts received are invested and only the gains and interest of this endowment will ever be spent.
-Permanently endowed gifts have the power to keep on giving to the University, forever.
+Many of our legacy donors choose to leave a gift to support the general purposes of the University, which goes towards the priorities that are most pressing when the gift is eventually received.
+If donors choose to support our Exeter Forever Endowment Fund, gifts received are invested and only the gains and interest of this endowment will ever be spent.
+Permanently endowed gifts have the power to keep on giving to Exeter, forever.

 Our promises about gifts in Wills